icopy-site/awesome-cn/docs/awesome/awesome-astrophotography.md

 - [Beauty and the Beholder](https://www.youtube.com/watch?v=SPFsoO0ZWeg) - On the hidden stories in astro-images and how to tell them.
 A truly inspirational message from famous astrophotographer Adam Block.
 - [Deep Sky Astrophotography With CMOS Cameras by Dr Robin Glover](https://www.youtube.com/watch?v=3RH93UvP358) - How long should a sub-exposure be?
 How much to cool?
 What gain to use?
 Dr. Robin Glover of SharpCap talks us through the science behind deep sky astrophotography using modern CMOS imaging sensors.
+- [Noise and Astrophotography](https://www.youtube.com/watch?v=1PUTWfWgD0g) - In this presentation, Tim Hutchison from The Astro Imaging Channel talks about the different types of signal and noise that are present in astronomical photos.
+How noise impacts photography and what we can do against it.